 - Which, if any, essential functions have not been able to occur while teleworking. - Which departments require more routine access to buildings.
-Prioritization is given to departments that have the greatest need for building access. - Which employees are building-dependent or public-facing.
+Prioritization will be given to departments that have the greatest need for building access. - Which employees are building-dependent or public facing.

-Divisions held focus group sessions to provide input.
+Divisions will hold focus group sessions to provide input.